-To use the table, locate the intercom port number to which the KP-32 will be connected.
+NOTE: To use the table, locate the intercom port number to which the KP-32 is connected.
 Then, read across to the Address column to find the Address number.
 Set the KP-32 Address switch to this number.
-Note: settings 0, and 9 through F are not used.
+Settings 0, and 9 through F are not used.